blesjosh/Ecommerce_follow_along/README.md

 ## 🌟 Milestone 16:
 In this milestone, we create a product details page displaying all product data, including description, category, price, and tags, with quantity selection and an Add to Cart button. 🚀

+## 🌟 Milestone 17:
+In this milestone, we implemented the backend functionality to add products to a cart and store them in the database.
+This feature allows users to add products to their cart, which persists in the database for future access.

+## 🌟 Milestone 18:
+In this milestone, we implemented the backend functionality to add products to the user's cart and store them in the database.

+## 🌟 Milestone 19:
+In this milestone, we create an frontend page UI for cart and write an endpoint to increase and decrease the quantity of product inside cart

+## 🌟 Milestone 20:
+In this milestone , we will profile page frontend and write an endpoint to receive user data and display.

+## 🌟 Milestone 21:
+In this milestone , we will create an frontend page form for address input.

+## 🌟 Milestone 22:
+In this milestone , we will create an backend endpoint that will save the address inside user profile in database.